SwaggyMacro/FanX/README_EN.md

 跳转至: [中文说明](README.md)

 FanX is a fan control and monitoring platform built with .NET 8 and Blazor.
 Mainly designed for Dell servers (theoretically compatible with any BMC), It provides real-time insights into system power usage, fan speeds, CPU temperature, and motherboard inlet/outlet temperature.
-Custom and intelligent rules dynamically adjust fan speeds to keep your hardware in a safe range.
+Custom and intelligent rules dynamically adjust fan speeds to keep your hardware in a safe range while reducing noise levels.

 ## Key Features